tevhidenur-serdar/term_project/README.md

 The main program prompts the user for their name, reads the questions from a file, initializes the time limit, and starts the game.
 It calls the necessary functions to play the game, store user information, update the leaderboard, and offer options to the user.

 ## File Structure
+The program have one text file:

-The game requires a text file containing the questions and answers.
-The file format should follow the guidelines specified in the code.
+- `soru.txt`:This txt file stores the questions and answers for using in the game.

 Additionally, the program uses two CSV files:
 - `database.csv`: Stores user information (username, score, remaining time).